Kite Stories: Overview

 The installation included a generative music system and a collection of objects chosen for their spatial presence – stones, sand and light sculptures.
 The original music was composed of eight layers of sound, each one playing on a CD player situated somewhere in the gallery, the sounds from which were all looped, providing an almost infinite variety of sonic possibilities.
 The music on the CD, at only half an hour in length, is a very much curtailed version of something that lasted for two months.

 Eno made the music in his studios in London.
-He said "I think of shows like this as 'music in more dimensions' or perhaps 'music for more senses' .... a process more similar to painting or collage than conventional music composition.
-One element in it is nearly 20 years old; most of it was made last week.
-The music is divided into 8 independent layers, one of which is playing on each CD player.
-Since these players are not synchronized, the music constantly recombines into different patterns".
+He said:

 The heavily treated, slowed-down & stretched-out vocals on parts II & III are based on a Japanese ghost-story, Onmyo-Ji, by Reiko Otano and was read by Kyoko Inatome, a waitress from his favorite sushi restaurant.
-Eno comments "I time-stretched her readings using Sound-Designer software, and then re-pitched the stretched voice using Digitech Studio Vocalist".
+Eno said that he "time-stretched her readings using Sound-Designer software, and then re-pitched the stretched voice using Digitech Studio Vocalist".